Five federal states – federal diversity for a strong maritime location

 All the northern-region German federal states – Bremen, Hamburg, Mecklenburg-Western Pomerania, Lower Saxony and Schleswig-Holstein – are represented by their own office in the Maritime Cluster Northern Germany (MCN).
 The MCN offers companies, research and training institutions and other players, such as stakeholders from the administrative and political fields, a cross-state, cross-sector platform with regional focal areas and specialist contact persons on location.

-For more information on the priorities and activities of the federal states in the maritime economy, please see the following links:
+More information on the focal areas and activities of the federal states in the maritime industry